Skip to main content

 Heavy porn use can change desire patterns through novelty seeking and dopamine adaptation.
 The clinical picture is mixed and individual.
 We discuss it as one variable among many, without moralizing.

-Yes, finasteride for hair loss can cause low libido in a subset of men because it lowers DHT (a strong form of testosterone).
-Most men tolerate it, but some develop persistent symptoms.
-We can switch to topical finasteride or other strategies when libido is affected.
+Yes, finasteride can cause low libido in a subset of men because it lowers DHT (dihydrotestosterone, a potent androgen).
+The same drug is sold as Propecia for hair loss and as Proscar for prostate enlargement.
+Most men tolerate it, and some develop low libido, erectile dysfunction, and mood changes that persist after stopping, a pattern called Post-Finasteride Syndrome.
+We have a frank conversation about that risk before any patient starts it, and we can switch to topical finasteride or other strategies when libido is affected.

 Yes, postpartum hormonal changes can last years, particularly during prolonged breastfeeding.
 Prolactin stays elevated, which lowers desire as a normal physiologic state.
-Sleep deprivation compounds the picture.
+Sleep deprivation compounds the picture, and pelvic floor recovery takes its own time.
+Most women see desire return at 12 to 18 months postpartum, and earlier evaluation is reasonable when it is slow to come back.
 We help couples understand this is biology, not a personal failure.

 Yes, chronic Lyme and other tick-borne infections can lower libido through HPG axis stress and chronic inflammation.
 We screen with Lyme antibodies, Babesia, and Bartonella when the history fits (hiking the Wissahickon, Pocono trips, South Jersey shore).
 Treatment is nuanced.

 Yes, alcohol affects libido in both genders.
-It fragments sleep, raises estrogen in men, and dampens testosterone production.
-Most patients notice a real change after 30 days alcohol-free.
+It fragments sleep, raises estrogen in men, dampens testosterone production, and dehydrates tissues.
+Most patients with low libido do better under 4 drinks per week, and a two-to-four-week pause makes the change visible on a sleep tracker and in morning erections.
+Most patients notice a meaningful shift after 30 days alcohol-free.

 Belly fat (visceral adipose tissue) actively converts testosterone into estradiol through aromatase, an enzyme found in fat cells.
 The more visceral fat, the more aromatization.
 Losing visceral fat usually raises free testosterone within 3 to 6 months.